Napa DUI Injury Lawyer

 What Happens If a DUI Causes Injuries?

 Any accident caused by intoxicated driving can significantly change your life if you were driving.
 You could spend time in a county jail, face financial strain because of large fines, or lose your driver’s license for a period of time.
-While these penalties are serious, they are often much worse in cases where a DUI is charged as a felony because of an injury or other aggravating factor.
+In In Napa, California while these penalties are serious, they are often much worse in cases where a DUI is charged as a felony because of an injury or other aggravating factor.

 DUI cases are considered “wobblers,” which means they have the potential to be charged as either a misdemeanor or a felony.
 The decision of what charges to make will often come down to the severity of the incident.
 If you are driving after smoking marijuana and cause an accident that harms your passengers or individuals in another car, for example, you could be charged with a felony.
 A felony DUI conviction involving injuries carries harsher penalties, including up to four years in state prison and fines of up to $5,000.